Join the LadVen OS testing programRequest a demo

 1. Read which condition is not met.

-3. Add the missing file, comment, checklist, estimate, assignee, or link.
+2. Find the missing element in the task card: file, comment, checklist, estimate, assignee, link, field, or confirmation.

-4. If the condition does not fit the current case, contact the process owner or manager.
+5. If the condition does not fit the current case, contact the process owner or manager instead of bypassing the check with a duplicate.

-5. After correction, repeat the action and verify that the status changed.
+6. After correction, repeat the same action and verify that the status changed or the task moved to the next stage.

 For a manager, the important part is not only the block itself, but the reason.
 If a check often gets in the way of normal work, it may be too strict or may not explain how to fix the task.